raikilon/dev-notes/aws/saa-c03/aws.md

   - **1 WCU**: Writes up to 1KB.

 - **Query**: Starts with a partition key and optionally a sort key or range.
 Capacity is consumed based on the size of all returned items.
 It is often better to retrieve multiple items at once to optimize RCU usage.
-- **Scan**: Moves through a table, consuming capacity for every item (scanning the entire table).
-You are charged for everything scanned.
-Querying is more efficient as it searches based on keys, while scanning searches for attributes.
+- **Scan**: Moves through a table, consuming capacity for every item

+* **Scans are slow and expensive** when used on big tables — especially if your filter removes most of the results.
+This is because DynamoDB still has to look at **every single item** in the table before filtering.
+* It’s better to use **Query**, **GetItem**, or **BatchGetItem** — these are faster and use less read capacity since they fetch only what you need.

+If you really have to use a Scan, you can make it less heavy by:

+1. **Reducing page size:** DynamoDB reads data in chunks (called *pages*, by default 1 MB each).
+If you ask for smaller pages using the `Limit` parameter, DynamoDB pauses between each read — so it uses less capacity at once and doesn’t block other requests.
+2. **Isolating scans:** If your app has to scan a lot, you can run those scans on a different table that isn’t handling critical traffic — for example, a “copy” of your data used just for reporting or analytics.

 Data is replicated across different AZs, with a leader storage node responsible for writes.
 If the leader node fails, a new one is elected.